OmsInSerial/Eurorack/FM Einheit/Beta.md

 ## Downloading and installing the beta firmware

-Download the latest firmware [here](https://github.com/OmsInSerial/Eurorack/blob/d59d7773702f3af148da5864a59d35fe75e9dd92/FM%20Einheit/files/FMEinheit_nbeta.bin).
+Download the latest beta firmware [here](https://github.com/OmsInSerial/Eurorack/blob/d59d7773702f3af148da5864a59d35fe75e9dd92/FM%20Einheit/files/FMEinheit_nbeta.bin).
 Click on the Download raw file button.
  <img src="pics/Download_bin.png" width="100">

 You can use the [ElectroSmith web configurator page](https://electro-smith.github.io/Programmer/) to do so with a last updated Google Chrome.